Classic DOS Games

 Ad-free experience

-Classic DOS Games contains no banner ads, pop-ups or pop-unders.
+RGB Classic Games contains no banner ads, pop-ups or pop-unders.
 I'm morally opposed to harassing advertisements, and I believe that most people don't click on advertisements anyway.
 I don't want to bother my visitors for the small amount of revenue it would generate.
-That said, hosting the site does cost money, so I have made a means of supporting the site available to visitors on the Donations page.

 I have also decided to try to generate some revenue in what I consider to be a morally acceptable way.
 Some games simply can't be purchased from their copyright holder any more.
 I've found a few of them on Amazon, which is a reputable business that I have purchased from before.
 Helping visitors locate a copy of a game that they can't acquire any other way seems like a valuable service rather than a superficial attempt to make money.
 If you're going to buy the game from Amazon anyway, you might as well help the site by clicking the link I provide so I can get a commission.
 You don't even have to buy the product that the link goes to!
 Just click the link for Amazon.com or Amazon.ca and it will take you to the main page.
 We'll get a small commission on anything you buy, and it costs you nothing to give the site that little bit of support.